four-integer/four-integer/README.md

   # Hiya !! welcome welcome ,, this is for ponytown!
    (sadly no inages since ,, mobile user!!)
-   Four / Jay ,, he/she , they/them (prefer prns) , cud+hide/comf is 100% okay with us!
+   Animatic / Ishmael ,, he/she , they/them (prefer prns) , cud+hide/comf is 100% okay with us!
 Free 2 int!! we dont bite, unless you're being annoingly rude or attacking for no reason then we will bite back.
 We may not respond fast if were busy , drawing or asleep !! we will be slow at responding!

    Yes..
 We roleplay!! sometimes (if we are in a really good mood or bored) ,, we tend to be rather silly and act in character (and out of character ofc!)
         We are an traumagenic DID system ,,